152 Upper Tooting Road,

 No one has favorited this theater yet

 The Mayfair Cinema opened on 15th February 1932 and was equipped with a Christie 3Manual/10Ranks theatre organ which was opened by Herbert Maxwell.
 Later resident organists were Jack Courtney and Clifford Birchall.
 Built for cine-variety the proscenium was 46 feet wide, the stage 20 feet deep and there were nine dressing rooms.
+It was equipped with a Western Electric(WE) sound system.
 Other amenities were a cafe and a dance hall.

 It was taken over by Associated British Cinemas(ABC) in May 1933 and it was re-named ABC in 1963.
 It was closed for alterations in May 1971 when the rear stalls were converted into a Painted Wagon pub.
 The cinema was retained using the circle only and this re-opened in July 1971.